 USG support focuses on integrating quality HIV service delivery into the existing health care system, a priority recently articulated by the MOH.
 The USG contributed technical expertise to develop the MOH 2008-2013 National HIV Strategic Framework.
 The USG also promotes a National HIV Strategic Framework that uses data for decision making and institutionalizes the national response.
 This approach is taken to reduce duplication of efforts as well as minimize ad hoc approaches to human resource development and supply/distribution systems.
 To optimize quality of care, the USG supports policy activities that assist the GDRC with the development/ integration of policies for access and use of analgesics into national HIV plans and guidance.
-In addition, clinical care sites should assess for the presence of pain and other symptoms as part of routine HIV care and treatment.
-Regular technical assistance to the GDRC and advocates for access to essential pain medications may be required.
+In addition, clinical care sites should assess for the GDRC and advocates for access to essential pain medications may be required.
 The USG will work with the GDRC to develop or revise sustainability of national interest in palliative care.